 Start the printing process using the 3D-printer software [1].

 SCREEN: Click on the Start Print button in the software.

+Added shot: 3D printer printing.

 Bath Processing and Hydrogel Tumor Slice Culture

-Once printing is complete, remove any excess gelatin slurry from the nozzle using a disposable wipe to prevent clogging [1].
+Once printing is complete, remove any excess gelatin slurry from the nozzle using a disposable precision wipe to prevent clogging [1].
 Take out the Petri dish containing the gelatin support bath with the printed hydrogel tumor slices [2] and cover it with a sterile lid [3].

 Talent wiping the nozzle with a precision wipe to remove residual gelatin.